OPENED IN 1862...

 The cycle hire centre opened in April 2011.

-In the Spring of 2011 the Monsal Trail Tunnels which have been closed since the 1960's are to reopen, lengthening the trail route and taking visitors through lit tunnels and on into some stunning scenery, notably Monsal Dale.
+Having been closed since the 1960's, the Monsal Trail tunnels finally reopened in May 2011, taking visitors through lit tunnels and on into some stunning scenery, notably Monsal Dale.

 1948 © Stations UK, courtesy of www.disused-stations.org.uk